phvannor/azure-content/DevCenter/Mobile/HowTo/mobile-services-client-ios.md

 #### <a name="paging"></a>Using MSQuery to get pages of data

-Instead of showing all results at once, you typically need to set up a paging system.
-This can be done by using the following three properties of the MSQuery object
+Mobile Services limits the amount of records that are returned in a single response.
+However, to further reduce the number of records displayed to your users you must implement a paging system.
+Paging is performed by using the following three properties of the MSQueery object:

 	BOOL includeTotalCount
 	NSInteger fetchLimit
 	NSInteger fetchOffset

-In this example, we have a simple function that grabs 20 records from the server and appends them to a local copy of all the records loaded.
+In the following example, a simple function requests 20 records from the server and then appends them to the local collection of all loaded record:

 	- (bool) loadResults() {
 		MSQuery *query = [self.table query];